 The School Council meet with Mr Richards on a regular basis to discuss many different aspects of school life which have been raised as being important to the running of our school by either the School’s Senior Leadership Team or the children themselves.

 Key points from the discussions at these meetings are then fed back to the individual classes by their elected school councillor.
 This is a key component of a successful School Council as a two-way dialogue between the councillor and their class is needed to aid the School Council in reaching solutions to problems and also to identify when further areas need addressing.

 During each meeting, minutes are kept by either Mr Richards (or the Chair of the School Council) and these are then displayed on the School Council Noticeboard outside the School Office.

-In our recent history the School Council has been responsible for the development of the school’s outdoor learning areas; improving the play equipment; The school council have spent their budget of £50 per class and rejuvenated the wet play boxes with goodies that have got the children hoping for rain!
-Organising the first disco the school had seen in a number of years and raising enough money to pay for a school defibrillator.
+Over the past few years, the School Council has been responsible for a number of improvements around the school including the development of the school’s outdoor learning areas; improving the play equipment; rejuvenating the wet play boxes and raising enough money to pay for a school defibrillator.

 Since Mrs. Evans, the School Cook, joined our school the School Council has met regularly with her to discuss the menus and the ordering of food.
 As a result of these meetings, changes have been made to menus to ensure more of the food the children enjoy is available.
 Furthermore, it has allowed Mrs Evans to explain why, due to nutritional needs, some changes have had to be made to the menus and the reasons for these changes have then been reported back to the rest of the children.